alanjoshua/Kurama-Engine/README.md

 * Skeletal animation support
 * A simple particle system
 * Audio support using OpenAL
-* Write scene to file and load it back up using a single command.
+* Write scene to file and load it back.
 * Support for directional, point and spot lights, with Phong Shading
 * Directional and spotlight shadow mapping
 * Random terrain generation